FAQ re: Quebec regulation

 Will I be able to fulfil my obligations to the CMQ through the Royal College’s MOC Program?

 Yes.
 Rest assured that the Royal College’s MOC Program will help you meet the CMQ’s requirements and you will not have to report activities twice.
-As a first step, we are mapping our MOC Program requirements to those in the CMQ program (credits to hours).
-Next, we plan to expand MAINPORT ePortfolio’s capabilities to seamlessly report MOC data in alignment with the CMQ’s requirements and platform.
+We have mapped our MOC Program requirements to those in the CMQ program (credits to hours).
+We have also expanded MAINPORT ePortfolio’s capabilities to seamlessly report MOC data in alignment with the CMQ’s requirements and platform.

 Why should I stay with the Royal College when I could just use the CMQ’s platform, which is included in my licensure fee?